 - The YHT Certificate of NLP skills

 (Wondering why all schools seem to give different certificates?
 It's explained here.)
 Our certification means you have all you need to register at Practitioner level with one of the professional bodies which accredit our course, obtain professional insurance and begin to work as a Hypnotherapist.
 If you choose to join the GHR you will also receive their industry based award the General Qualification in Hypnotherapy Practice (GQHP).

 In addition, all our practitioner level students take an externally awarded distance-learning course.
 Why do we do this?
 Well, it's quality assurance for us both because someone external to the school is confirming that you are working at an acceptable level.
 Plus our accreditation says you must complete some independent study.
 We thought that if this resulted in an additional certificate it would be a useful way of filling that time.
-It gives you a specialism and help you build your business when you start out.
+It gives you extra knowledge and helps you build your business when you start out.

 Entry into this course is included in your fees to us.
 Ask us if you want more information about it.